BaltazarCortina/BackEndQA/readme.md

 *The purpose of this test is to validate that you can log into an account that was just registered.*

-*The test is in a separate file to be able to run it independently from the rest of the Register and Login tests,* *beacuse there's not a database to store the user's information.*
+*The test is in a separate file to be able to run it independently from the rest of the Register and Login tests,* *because there's not a database to store the user's information.*
 1. Open a terminal in the project's folder
 2. Enter the command 'npm run start' to start the server
 3. Open a new terminal in the project's folder